XuranMeng/MTCDGGM/simulations/Readme.md

 2. `mainstep1.m` → `mainstep10.m` (sequentially)
 3. `mainunknownstep1.m` → `mainunknownstep5.m` (sequentially)

 This will generate synthetic data, run the regressions, compute debiased estimators, and produce the final simulation results.
-The corresponding .sh file helps us to submit the job to High Performance Computation Platform.
+The corresponding .sh file helps us to submit the job to the High Performance Computing (HPC) platform.